 Advantages of using Google Golang

-Described as “a fast, statically typed, compiled language that feels like a dynamically typed, interpreted language”, Go also avoids much of the overhead of C-style, including files and libraries, and so it has become the favorite of many developers.
+Described as “a fast, statically typed, compiled language that feels like a dynamically typed, interpreted language,” Go also avoids much of the overhead of C-style, including files and libraries, and has become the favorite of many developers.

 Fast compiling is one of the most important features of Go.
 Even though Go binaries run more slowly than their C-counterparts, the difference is negligible in most apps.
 Golang’s performance is generally as good as C, and much faster than other languages known for their development speed.